Alcaro/Arlib/arlib/sandbox/README.txt

 ---------------

 is still a pretty nasty syscall.
-I believe it can't access anything harmful, but it tries to, necessitating a chroot to make sure said attempts fail.
+I believe it can't access anything harmful, but it tries to, necessitating various shenanigans to make sure said attempts fail.
 It also grants access to vdso, four syscalls (clock_gettime, getcpu, gettimeofday, time) the sandbox doesn't really need.

 We already emulate parts of the syscall in userspace (preload.cpp).
 It would be better to emulate the rest too and disable the syscall.